James-Ansley/qchecker/README.md

 # qChecker

-A simple library for finding statement-level substructures (e.g. micro-anti-patterns/smells) in Abstract Syntax Trees
+A simple library for finding statement-level substructures (e.g. micro-antipatterns) in Abstract and Concrete Syntax Trees

 ## Install